-This course will apply principles of biomechanics, kinesiology, and motor control to guide understanding and analysis of movement during occupational performance.
-This will include the study of structure and function of the skeletal, muscular, and neuromuscular systems and their influences on normal and pathological motion.
-The development of movement and basic motor learning will be examined.
-Concepts will be explored supporting the foundations of movement and correlation with occupational performance across the lifespan.
-Prerequisite: admission to graduate Occupational Therapy Program.
+This course introduces principles of biomechanics and kinesiology to guide understanding and analysis of movement during occupational performance.
+This includes the study of structure and biomechanical function of the musculoskeletal systems and their influences on normal activities of daily living.
+This course also explores kinesiology and biomechanical considerations for specific musculoskeletal regions including the head, torso, and upper and lower extremities.
+Prerequisite: concurrent enrollment in OT 545; admission to Occupational Therapy Program.
 Offered Fall.